Hockey visors into face shields: Hockey gear maker tweaks equipment for health workers

-TORONTO (Reuters) - Sports equipment maker Bauer Hockey plans to modify its hockey visors into face shields for healthcare workers dealing with the coronavirus crisis.
+TORONTO, March 25 (Reuters) - Sports equipment maker Bauer Hockey plans to modify its hockey visors into face shields for healthcare workers dealing with the coronvirus crisis.

 The New Hampshire-based company, which had been shutting down its two facilities in Quebec and New York state because of restrictions tied to the pandemic, said on Wednesday it would instead use them to produce medical equipment.